gardener/etcd-druid/docs/proposals/multi-node/README.md

 - More memory required for the individual member pods.
 - Individual members may not at all retain their data and identity across container restarts let alone across pod restarts/deletion/recreation across Kubernetes nodes.
 I.e. every time an etcd container restarts, [the old member (represented by the container) will have to be removed and a new member has to be added](#restarting-an-existing-member-of-an-etcd-cluster).

+### How to detect if valid metadata exists in an etcd member

+Since the likelyhood of a member not having valid metadata in the WAL files is much more likely in the [ephemeral](#ephemeral) persistence scenario, one option is to pass the information that ephemeral persistence is being used to the `etcd-backup-restore` sidecar (say, via command-line flags or environment variables).

+But in principle, it might be better to determine this from the WAL files directly so that the possibility of corrupted WAL files also gets handled correctly.
+To do this, the [wal](https://github.com/etcd-io/etcd/tree/master/server/wal) package has [some](https://github.com/etcd-io/etcd/blob/57a092b45d0eae6c9e600e62513ffcd2f1f25a92/server/wal/wal.go#L324-L326) [functions](https://github.com/etcd-io/etcd/blob/57a092b45d0eae6c9e600e62513ffcd2f1f25a92/server/wal/wal.go#L429-L548) that might be useful.

+#### Recommendation

+It might be possible that using the [wal](https://github.com/etcd-io/etcd/tree/master/server/wal) package for verifying if valid metadata exists might be performance intensive.
+So, the performance impact needs to be measured.
+If the performance impact is acceptable (both in terms of resource usage and time), it is recommended to use this way to verify if the member contains valid metadata.
+Otherwise, alternatives such as a simple check that WAL folder exists coupled with the static information about use of [persistent](#persistent) or [ephemeral](#ephemeral) storage might be considered.

+### How to detect if valid data exists in an etcd member

+The [initialization sequence](#decision-table-for-etcd-backup-restore-during-initialization) in `etcd-backup-restore` already includes [database verification](https://github.com/gardener/etcd-backup-restore/blob/c98f76c7c55f7d1039687cc293536d7caf893ba5/pkg/initializer/validator/datavalidator.go#L78-L94).
+This would suffice to determine if the member has valid data.

 ### Recommendation